 How is weighting calculated in rating questions?

-You, however, see the difference when you look at the reports.
+When you, the survey administrator, review results, you will see the difference.
 Weighted scores and averages are provided in several reports:

 The bar graph report shows the weight for each answer and the score overall for the question.
 Compare the results here, with the unweighted results at the top and the weighted results below.
-Visually the bar chart looks the same, but it’s hard to discern the overall sentiment.
-With the weighted results, you can see that the overall response is 5.83.
-That gives you something by which to judge the typical job applicant (at least in regard to travel willingness).
+With the weighted results, you can see that the overall response is 3.03/5.
+This gives you the opportunity to see the overall satisfaction level of your participants — and to better understand if satisfaction has gone up or down.

 Also note, in passing, that people who don’t respond to the question are counted as NULL; their answers are not incorporated in the statistics.